tomdpitts/tomdpitts.github.io/_pages/about.md

 I am a researcher in AI, primarily working with the Data Science team at University of Technology Sydney (UTS) under Dr Bin Liang.
 My research is currently focussed across a few domains: ML-based Earth Observation (Carbon sequestration); AR and Diffusion-based NLP; and novel Transformer-based Time Series Anomaly Detection architectures.

 My professional background is in software engineering and product in the AI space - most recently as CPO at Sydney-based Lumachain, where we developed a platform focussed on Computer Vision solutions for global blue chip food and beverage companies.
 My academic background is in Mathematics and Philosophy at King's College London.

+## research interests

+Modifying and improving architectures and algorithms in the field of:

+- CV: Mask-RCNN, SegFormer, Detectron2 pipelines
+- NLP: hybrid AR & Diffusion-based generative models

 <!-- I am a researcher working with a team at the Data Science Institute at University of Technology Sydney (UTS).
 My current projects focus on LLMs in Time Series Anomaly Detection, Earth Observation, and Natural Language Processing.